 Car seat checks are available at the District’s Headquarters on the Third Tuesday of each month from 11 am to 1 pm.
 Additional dates and times are also available throughout the area.
 Please contact the District’s Headquarters at 360-491-2410 for specific dates and times or for other questions you may have.
 PLEASE NOTE: For car seat inspection and/or installation other than at the scheduled events below, YOU MUST MAKE AN APPOINTMENT.
 Due to the limited number of car seat technicians on site, we cannot guarantee same day service.

-Washington’s Child Restraint Law Requires:
+Washington’s New Child Restraint Laws

 - Children under 13 years old be transported in the back seat where it is practical to do so.